tangyunzhu/AMB-TEST-JIG/README.md

 # hello-world
-My first repository on github
+My first repository on github, just study how to use github.